-Shell Exploration & Production Co. resumed partial production flows last week from its Mars Tension Leg Platform (TLP), the largest producing platform in the Gulf of Mexico.
+Shell Exploration & Production Co. reported it has resumed partial production flows from its Mars Tension Leg Platform (TLP), the largest producing platform in the Gulf of Mexico.
 The platform was shut-in due to damage from Hurricane Katrina last August.

 Mars is connected to the Mississippi Canyon pipeline, and it was producing 150-170 MMcf/d of natural gas and 150,000 bbl/d of oil prior to Katrina.
 The platform, which sustained extensive topside damage, has a production capacity of 220,000 bbl/d of oil and 220 MMcf/d of gas.

 The TLP and wells survived Katrina, but the platform drilling rig and some major elements of the topsides production equipment were heavily damaged.
 "The Mars platform recovery and deepwater pipeline repairs were among the most technologically complex operations in the world, and our people were up to the task, completing the work safely and ahead of schedule," said Marvin Odum, head of Shell's North and South American E&P unit.

 "Resumption of production as a result of a dedicated recovery team and on-site workforce that often numbered over 500 people per day and representing over 1,000,000 man-hours without a recordable incident is the crowning testament to the success of this effort."